Hours of Work Per Week: 32+

-Spirit of Our Youth was started in 2000 out of a passion for helping Aboriginal youth.
-From one home in Central Edmonton we have grown to operate five Group Homes, a Supported Independent Living program, as well as a Drive and Supervised Visits program.
+Spirit of Our Youth started in 2000 out of a passion for helping indigenous youth.
+From one home we have grown to 5 Group Care Homes, a Supported Independent Living program, as well as a Drive and Supervised Visits program.

 Our Employees Enjoy

 • Generous Dental & Health (incl.
 Vision) benefit packages for employees working 30+hrs/wk

 • Professional and career development training programs